Re1ease/r1-teleport/README.md

 # r1_teleport

-FiveM Forum Post:

-> ### Script Status
-> This script is no longer maintained or used by [Project Life](https://forum.cfx.re/t/project-life-immersive-story-based-roleplay-launching-late-january-custom-assets-mlo-filling-slots-interviews-open-fire-police-ems-burgershot-economy-based/4791660).

 > ### Introduction
 > This is an optimized teleport-script that is easy-to-use with many features.
 Take a look in the config for more information.
 >